shizuo-kaji/TutorialTopologicalDataAnalysis/README.md

 ```
   python metha2df.py -o arxiv_mapper.html
 ```
-At the initial run, it produces a pickled dataframe "math_2007.pkl" containing Metadata.
-Then, Doc2Vec model files "doc2vec_arxiv.model" and "doc2vec_arxiv.model.docvecs.vectors_docs.npy".
+At the initial run, it produces a pickled dataframe "math_2007.pkl" containing Metadata, and Doc2Vec model files "doc2vec_arxiv.model" and "doc2vec_arxiv.model.docvecs.vectors_docs.npy".
 This process takes long.
-For the second run, it loads learnt model and just produce the visualisation.
+For the second run, it loads the learnt model and just produces the visualisation.
+For a good visualisation, parameters for both Doc2vec and Mapper should be tuned.

 - Open arxiv_mapper.html in a browser